CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

     ![git-clone.png](../../assets/images/local-install/git-clone.png)

+    {:.important}
-    **Note:** Alternatively, you can clone the repository using your preferred Git client.
+    Alternatively, you can clone the repository using your preferred Git client.

 ## Authenticate to CluedIn ACR